TAMustafa/TAMustafa.github.io/_posts/2023-05-07-Tower_SpawnObjects.md

 With the SpawnManager and SpawnPoints in place, the next step is to create a C# script and add it to the **SpawnManager** game object.

-### Above the Start Function
+### Above the Start method:

 - System.Collections has been added since I am using **Coroutines** to spread the enemy spawn between frames.
 - Add several private variables via a [SerializedField](https://docs.unity3d.com/2023.2/Documentation/ScriptReference/SerializeField.html) to be able to change values directly in the game editor.

-### The Start function does the following:
+### The Start method:

-- I like to Spawn Enemy objects every 1-2 seconds.
-I could use the Update function and an **If statement** to count down to do this but the task would run every frame.
+- I like to Spawn enemy objects every 1-2 seconds.
+I could use the Update method and an **If statement** to count down to do this but the task would run every frame.
 In order to reduce the CPU load and be more effective, a coroutine seems to be better to do this kind of tasks.
-- **StartCoroutine** is a function and part of the coroutine.
-It is needed to set the custom function I wrote "SpawnObjects".
+- **StartCoroutine** is a method and part of the coroutine.
+It is needed to set the custom method I wrote "SpawnObjects".

-### The IEnumerator SpawnObjects function does the following:
+### Custom function - The IEnumerator SpawnObjects:

 - Spawns new enemy prefabs as long the _amountToSpawn_ value is greater zero.
 - At every iteration creates a random number that is used to determine at which spawnPoint the enemy prefab is initiated.